There will always be a time during your blogging journey when you just don’t know what to write about.

 Unlike reviews, where you have to be really specific about the details, comparisons allow room for further thoughts and opinions.

-Here’s an example on Tone Island, where they compare tube amps and digital modellers.
+Here’s another example on Tone Island, where they compare tube amps and digital modellers.

 15. Podcast MP3s